itswebny/universal-navigation/README.md

 - [Instructions and embed code](static-option.md)
 - [Demo](http://nys-its.github.io/universal-navigation/static-option-demo.html)

-## FAQ
+## Feedback

-## Yammer Group
+### Yammer Group

-The link to the Yammer feedback group is: http://goo.gl/RRlnFV
+- Join the Universal Navigation [Yammer Group](http://goo.gl/RRlnFV) to discuss and give feedback.
+- Subscribe to the group by email so that updates are delivered to you automatically.

-## Contact Information
+## Questions
-Any questions?
-Reach out to: innovate@its.ny.gov
+- Please post questions to the [Yammer Group](http://goo.gl/RRlnFV) for the mutual benefit of all
+- If necessary, questions can be emailed to innovate@its.ny.gov